zzzprojects/docs/learnentityframeworkcore.com/pages/saving/save-changes.md

 EF Core uses the current `DbContext` to track entity instances and their states through the [ChangeTracker](/saving/change-tracker).
 Before saving, it determines which tracked entities were added, modified, or marked for deletion.

+If tracking is misunderstood, saving can feel unpredictable because EF Core only persists changes for entities tracked by the current context.

-That is why the examples in this article follow the same basic pattern:
+That is why the examples in this article follow the same pattern:

 * add a new entity
 * modify a tracked entity